Joe Machnik

-Joe Machnik (born January 13, 1943) is an American soccer player, coach, referee, and broadcaster.
+Joseph A. Machnik (born January 13, 1943) is an American soccer player, coach, referee administrator, and broadcaster.
 He is highly regarded for his contributions to the sport in the U.S. On August 3, 2017, he was elected to the National Soccer Hall of Fame on the builder ballot.

 Player

 Machnik was a soccer player at the Brooklyn Campus of Long Island University.
-In 1962, he was honored as an All-American goalkeeper.
+In 1962, he was honored as an Honorable Mention All-American goalkeeper.

 He was a member of the New York Ukrainians, winner of the 1965 U.S. Open Cup.

 Coach/administrator

 Machnik has held the following positions: